 As planners and most allied professionals know, the federal government lacks cohesive urban and environmental policies, and especially during the tenure of the current Bush administration, there has been a relative lack of investment in cities, public transportation systems, and alternative sources of energy.
-Opinion
+Blog Post

 The sprawl vs. smart growth and New Urbanism debate is far from a black and white issue.
 Planners must account for the complexities of commutes and demographic patterns when deciding how best to approach land use issues, writes Sriram KhÃ©, PhD, Associate Professor of Geography at Western Oregon University, in this Op-Ed.
 Exclusive